marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   them individually.
 This attribute is supported mainly for the purpose of testing the compiler.

-.. index:: nonnull function attribute

-.. index:: functions with non-null pointer arguments
+.. index:: nonnull function attribute, functions with non-null pointer arguments

 .. gcc-attr:: nonnull, nonnull (arg-index, ...)